DarkStar1997/tensorpp/README.md

 1. Designing a `tensor` API similar to that of `torch` or `Tensorflow`
 2. Clean API: "Easy to use, hard to misuse"
 3. Extendability: Ability to add custom functionality or extending available ones
-4. Performance: Quality code generation on varity of platforms and environments
+4. Performance: Quality code generation on variety of platforms and environments

 ### 2. Dependencies